 6. Refusing to Go Outside

-Some dogs practically beg to go outside no matter the weather, while others stop at the door, look up at you with those puppy eyes, and say, “Nope, not happening.”
-This is especially common when it’s bitterly cold or snowing.
+Some dogs beg to go outside no matter the weather.
+Others stop at the door.
+They look up with those puppy eyes.
+They say, “Nope, not happening.”
+This is common when it’s bitterly cold or snowing.

 How to Help: